Zuragan/lazada-api-php/README.md

 # Disclaimer
 * This is not an official SDK from Lazada
-* This library is subject to change without notice to keep it updated with Lazada's API
+* This library may be changed without notice to keep it updated with Lazada's API
 * This library is provided as is, without any warranty and can be broken anytime Lazada create breaking changes in their API.

 # Contributing